databrickslabs/dbldatagen/docs/source/options_and_features.rst

 The following table lists some of the common options that can be applied with the ``withColumn`` and ``withColumnSpec`` methods.

+.. table:: Column creation options

 ================  ==============================
 Parameter         Usage
 ================  ==============================
 minValue          Minimum value for range of generated value.
-As alternative use ``dataRange``. maxValue          Minimum value for range of generated value.
-As alternative use ``dataRange``. step              Step to use for range of generated value.
-As an alternative, you may use the `dataRange` parameter random            If True, will generate random values for column value.
-Defaults to `False` randomSeedMethod  Determines how seed will be used.
-If 'fixed', will use fixed random seed.
-If set to 'hash_fieldname'
+As alternative use ``dataRange``.

+maxValue          Minimum value for range of generated value.
+As alternative use ``dataRange``.

+step              Step to use for range of generated value.

+                  As an alternative, you may use the `dataRange` parameter

+random            If `True`, will generate random values for column value.
+Defaults to `False`

-                  will use a hash of the field name as the random seed for a specific column. baseColumn        Either the string name of the base column, or a list of columns to use to control data generation. values            List of discrete values for the column.
-Discrete values can numeric, dates timestamps, strings etc. weights           List of discrete weights for the column.
-Controls spread of values percentNulls      Percentage of nulls to generate for column.
-Fraction representing percentage between 0.0 and 1.0 uniqueValues      Number of distinct unique values for the column.
-Use as alternative to data range. begin             Beginning of range for date and timestamp fields. end               End of range for date and timestamp fields. interval          Interval of range for date and timestamp fields. dataRange         An instance of an `NRange` or `DateRange` object.
-This can be used in place of ``minValue``, etc. template          Template controlling text generation omit              If True, omit column from final output.
-Use when column is only needed to compute other columns. expr              SQL expression to control data generation
+randomSeedMethod  Determines how seed will be used.

+                  If set to the value 'fixed', will use fixed random seed.

+                  If set to 'hash_fieldname', it will use a hash of the field name as the random seed for a specific column.

+baseColumn        Either the string name of the base column, or a list of columns to use to control data generation.

+values            List of discrete values for the column.

+                  Discrete values can numeric, dates timestamps, strings etc.

+weights           List of discrete weights for the column.
+Controls spread of values

+percentNulls      Percentage of nulls to generate for column.

+                  Fraction representing percentage between 0.0 and 1.0

+uniqueValues      Number of distinct unique values for the column.
+Use as alternative to data range.

+begin             Beginning of range for date and timestamp fields.

+end               End of range for date and timestamp fields.

+interval          Interval of range for date and timestamp fields.

+dataRange         An instance of an `NRange` or `DateRange` object.

+                  This can be used in place of ``minValue``, etc.

+template          Template controlling text generation

+omit              If True, omit column from final output.

+                  Use when column is only needed to compute other columns.

+expr              SQL expression to control data generation

 ================  ==============================